CUSTOMER ANALYTICS2025-10-31

 If personalization has to be described in one sentence, it would be: To improve your brand’s engagement across all points in a customer’s journey.

-And, if personalization at scale has to be described in one sentence, it is: To serve up one-on-one offers to individual customers in a very large group.
+And, if personalization at scale can be described in one sentence, it is: Serving up one-on-one offers to individual customers within a very large group.

 As management consulting firm McKinsey & Company has spelled it out in a detailed article titled, “A Technology Blueprint For Personalization At Scale”, personalization at scale relies on an organization’s ability to orchestrate the 4Ds—Data, Decisioning, Design, and Distribution.

-But before we get to that, let’s talk of the major hurdles personalization at scale faces.
+But before we get to that, let’s discuss the major hurdles that personalization at scale faces.

 Challenges On The Way

 To gather this information, you require tools and data.
-Tools are emails, flyers, your website, and so on, which, in turn, collect raw data about every individual customer.
+Tools include emails, flyers, your website, and others, which, in turn, collect raw data about every individual customer.

-Who is the customer segment, What is the messaging, When and Where refer to the channels you need to use to project personalized offers or messages, and the Why, of course, is answered very simply as the need to be doing this?
+Who is the customer segment?
+What is the messaging?
+When and where refer to the channels you need to use to project personalized offers or messages, and the why, of course, is answered very simply: the need to do so.

 Here are some of the biggest hurdles in the path of personalization at scale:

-Regulations: With new laws like the GDPR and The California Consumer Privacy Act being enforced, collecting data has become that much more difficult.
+Regulations: With the enforcement of new laws like the GDPR and the California Consumer Privacy Act, collecting data has become significantly more challenging.

-Of course, cookie-based or 3rd party data collection will soon be out, and enterprises will have to rely only on 1st party information.
+Of course, cookie-based or third-party data collection will soon be out, and enterprises will have to rely only on first-party information.
 The option of anonymity offered under the new laws will also mean certain personalization efforts may never be fully complete.

-Like the McKinsey article says, to combat data being siloed, your enterprise needs to deploy a customer data platform (CDP) to unify data and make it available across all your channels.
+As the McKinsey article states, to combat data silos, your enterprise needs to deploy a customer data platform (CDP) to unify data and make it accessible across all your channels.
 Express Analytics’ CDP Oyster offers this and more.

-Designing offers for individual customers based on their buying patterns calls for using modular content which can be delivered in an agile manner.
+Designing offers for individual customers based on their buying patterns requires the use of modular content, which can be delivered in an agile manner.

-In order to deliver a consistent experience to your customers through their buying journey, your marketing team needs to use tools and data to decide on the next best action to deliver to the customer based on their profile.
+To deliver a consistent experience to your customers throughout their buying journey, your marketing team must utilize tools and data to determine the best course of action based on each customer's profile.

-This decision is the hardest and is still said to be evolving in the customer personalization at scale journey.
+This decision is the most challenging and is still evolving in the customer personalization at scale journey.

-Delivering the offers or content to the customer at the right time in their buying journey through the very channel he/she is using is the last of the 4Ds.
+Delivering offers or content to the customer at the right time in their buying journey through the very channel they are using is the last of the 4Ds.
 The experience has to be seamless.

-In conclusion: It is clear that customer personalization must become part of a company’s business strategy.
-For personalization to be effective, it requires a systemic and sustained effort and the involvement of ALL of the enterprise team members.
+It is clear that customer personalization must become part of a company’s business strategy.
+For personalization to be effective, it requires a systematic and sustained effort, as well as the involvement of all team members across the enterprise.

-Investment by way of tech, data, people, time, and money is required to make it a success.
-Marketing, sales, and other key team leadership and members need to be aligned with the business goals as well as the personalization strategy to make it a success.
+Investment in the form of technology, data, personnel, time, and capital is required to make it a success.
+Marketing, sales, and other key team members must be aligned with both the business goals and the personalization strategy to ensure its success.
 An “engaged” customer will eventually be a happy customer.